linusnorton/putfood.in/README.md

 # putfood.in
 ## Mealtime Collaboration

-Organise your mealtime by emailing household members to get their dinning preference.
+Organise your mealtime by emailing household members to get their dining preference.

 ## Requirements